 The company’s debt has returned 3.37 percent this year through July 11, versus 5.01 percent for all AA corporate securities, according to Barclays Plc index data.
 P&G is rated Aa3 by Moody’s Investors Service and an equivalent AA- at Standard & Poor’s.
 Unilever is one level lower, A1 by Moody’s and A+ at S&P.

 Ackman didn’t respond to requests for comment on how P&G should increase shareholder value.
 He revealed at the Delivering Alpha conference produced by television station CNBC and Institutional Investor Inc. in New York yesterday that his fund owns $1.8 billion of the company’s shares.

 The 46-year-old Ackman is known for investing in companies he deems undervalued and urging changes he says will improve shareholder returns.

 He purchased a stake in McDonald’s Corp.
-(MCD) in 2005 and helped pressure the world’s largest restaurant chain to boost its dividend by 50 percent in September 2007.
+(MCD:US) in 2005 and helped pressure the world’s largest restaurant chain to boost its dividend by 50 percent in September 2007.
 The investor also helped to successfully persuade Wendy’s International Inc. to spin off its Tim Hortons Inc. doughnut business in 2006, leading Standard & Poor’s to cut Wendy’s credit rating to junk.